FMB Wheels

 Standard — No Charge

 Square setup — identical size all four corners.
-OD is approximately 30.7".
+Overall diameter approximately 30.7".
 This is the baseline all aftermarket fitment comparisons reference.
-The ST Street Pack upgrade to 21" also applies larger front and rear brake calipers, so if you are planning an ST Street Pack brake upgrade later, keep in mind that the 20" OEM wheel clears the stock calipers but not the Street Pack calipers — a wheel change is required with that brake upgrade.
+The ST Street Pack upgrade to 21" also applies larger front and rear brake calipers, so for owners planning a Street Pack brake retrofit later, the 20" OEM wheel clears the standard ST calipers but not the Street Pack calipers — a wheel change is part of that brake upgrade path.

 21" 7-Spoke Gloss Black

-Brake System Enlarged front (+18mm) and rear (+30mm) calipers, vented rotors, red-painted — included with Street Pack
+Brake PackagePerformance front (+18mm) and rear (+30mm) calipers, vented rotors, red-painted (included with Street Pack)

-Applies To 2020–2024 Explorer ST with ST Street Pack (also available: ST High Performance Pack at $1,595, adds upgraded brake pads)
+Applies To2020-2024 Explorer ST with ST Street Pack or ST High Performance Pack

 Square setup — identical size all four corners.
-OD is approximately 30.7", matching the 20" OEM fitment exactly.
-The Street Pack brakes require a minimum 20" wheel — the stock ST calipers fit 20" and above, but Street Pack calipers will not clear 18" wheels.
-A polished-finish variant (LB5Z-1007-G) was also available at a price premium.
-Note: Ford raised the Street Pack price to $1,105 partway through the production run — $995 was the launch price.
+Overall diameter approximately 30.7", matching the 20" OEM fitment exactly.
+The Street Pack brake hardware requires a minimum 20" wheel — Street Pack calipers will not clear 18" wheels.
+A polished-finish variant (LB5Z-1007-G) was offered at a price premium.
+The Street Pack option launched at $995 and was raised to $1,105 partway through the production run.
+The ST High Performance Pack ($1,595, raised to $1,705) included the same wheels and calipers as the Street Pack and added upgraded brake pads — the wheel hardware itself is identical between the two packages.

 Aftermarket Wheel & Tire Configurations